 - Rating: ⭐⭐⭐

-- Location: La Veleta neighborhood (0.9mi to town)
+- Location: La Veleta neighborhood (0.9 mi to downtown Tulum)

-- Features: Pool, wifi, desks for remote work, bar/cafe
+- Features: Pool, wifi, desks for remote work, bar and cafe

 As for TerraNova’s green thumb, you can expect all your creature comforts but without plastic waste, plus options to reduce water usage.
 Organic ingredients are used when possible.

-According to its participation in the Travel Sustainable Program, TerraNova also employs local guides/businesses, as well as invests a percentage of revenue back into local initiatives (but which exactly are not mentioned).
+According to its participation in the Travel Sustainable Program, TerraNova also employs local guides and businesses, as well as invests a percentage of revenue back into local initiatives.

 5. Libelula Tulum